NSAIDs Drug Information

 What are NSAIDs and how do they work?

 As the class name suggests, nonsteroidal antiinflammatory drugs (NSAIDs) reduce inflammation but are not related to steroids which also reduce inflammation.
 NSAIDs work by reducing the production of prostaglandins.
 Prostaglandins are chemicals that promote inflammation, pain, and fever.
-They also protect the lining of the stomach and intestines from the damaging effects of acid, and promote blood clotting by activating blood platelets.
-Prostaglandins also affect kidney function.
+They also protect the lining of the stomach and intestines from the damaging effects of acid, promote blood clotting by activating blood platelets, and promote normal function of the kidneys.

 NSAIDs block COX enzymes and reduce production of prostaglandins.
 Therefore, inflammation, pain, and fever are reduced.
-Since the prostaglandins that protect the stomach and promote blood clotting also are reduced, NSAIDs can cause ulcers in the stomach and intestines, and increase the risk of bleeding.
+Since the prostaglandins that protect the stomach and promote blood clotting also are reduced, NSAIDs that block both COX-1 and COX-2 can cause ulcers in the stomach and intestines, and increase the risk of bleeding.